brunoreis/one-stack/README.md

 ## Syncing local and production databases

-You can copy the state of the production database in heroku to your local docker database in a couple of simple steps
+You can copy the state of the production database in heroku to your local docker database in a couple of simple steps:

 1. Delete development database

     to do this, you can run either `dropdb -h localhost -p 5433 -U postgres onestack`, which takes advantage of the port maping in your docker-compose file, or `docker exec onestack_db_1 dropdb -U postgres onestack`, which accesses the database directly from within the docker container.